Hearthstone expansions: Whispers of the Old Gods

-The expansion Whispers of the Old Gods was announced on March 11, 2016, and was released on April 26; the set includes 134 cards found in its specific card pack, which costs the same as previous card packs.Whispers of the Old Gods Creeps into Action on April 26! - News - Hearthstone Blizzard, April 19, 2016 Whispers of the Old Gods was based on creating a theme around mysterious and dark Lovecraftian horror, such as Cthulhu, to contrast to the high adventure and excitement that they had designed with "League of Explorers".
+The expansion Whispers of the Old Gods was announced on March 11, 2016, and was released on April 26; the set includes 134 cards found in its specific card pack, which costs the same as previous card packs.
+Whispers of the Old Gods was based on creating a theme around mysterious and dark Lovecraftian horror, such as Cthulhu, to contrast to the high adventure and excitement that they had designed with "League of Explorers".
 This concept of crafting powerful god-like characters let them brainstorm on wild ideas for cards that may seem overpowered for the game but that would fit the theme.
 Central to the expansion is the Legendary "C'Thun" Old God card, which can be buffed by effects from 16 other cards, disciples of C'Thun, that were part of the expansion, regardless of where the C'Thun card was currently at.
 Donais explained this helped to create a "sense of dread" in opponents that fit the theme they wanted.
 Because of this, all players received the C'Thun card and one of the disciple cards for free once the expansion was released.
 "Whispers" also allowed the designers to take old favorite cards and make "corrupted" versions of them within the flavor of the theme.